IBM 3800

-The IBM 3800 is a discontinued continuous forms laser printer designed and manufactured by IBM.
-It is significant as a product because it was both the first laser printer manufactured by IBM, and the first commercially available continuous forms laser printer.
+The IBM 3800 is a discontinued laser printer designed and manufactured by IBM.
+It was the first commercially available laser printer.
+It was a continuous-form printer, meaning that it printed onto a continuous long sheet of paper.

 The 3800 was initially positioned as a line printer replacement with additional features.
 Besides the much greater speed, enhancements over the line printer included: